Resource isolation with multiple tenants

 Developers require access to the sandbox tenant during the development lifecycle, ideally with self-service access requiring additional permissions that are restricted in the production environment.
 Examples of these additional permissions might include creating, deleting, and updating user accounts, registering applications, provisioning and deprovisioning Azure resources, and changes to policies or overall configuration of the environment.

-In this example, Contoso uses Azure AD B2B Collaboration to provision users from the corporate tenant to enable users that can manage and access resources in applications in the sandbox tenant without managing multiple credentials.
+In this example, Contoso uses Microsoft Entra B2B Collaboration to provision users from the corporate tenant to enable users that can manage and access resources in applications in the sandbox tenant without managing multiple credentials.
 This capability is primarily oriented to cross-organization collaboration scenarios.
 However, enterprises with multiple tenants like Contoso can use this capability to avoid additional credential lifecycle administration and user experience complexities.

-Use External Identities cross-tenant access settings to manage how you collaborate with other Azure AD organizations through B2B collaboration.
-These settings determine both the level of inbound access users in external Azure AD organizations have to your resources, and the level of outbound access your users have to external organizations.
-They also let you trust multifactor authentication (MFA) and device claims (compliant claims and hybrid Azure AD joined claims) from other Azure AD organizations.
-For details and planning considerations, see Cross-tenant access in Azure AD External Identities.
+Use External Identities cross-tenant access settings to manage how you collaborate with other Microsoft Entra organizations through B2B collaboration.
+These settings determine both the level of inbound access users in external Microsoft Entra organizations have to your resources, and the level of outbound access your users have to external organizations.
+They also let you trust multifactor authentication (MFA) and device claims (compliant claims and Microsoft Entra hybrid joined claims) from other Microsoft Entra organizations.
+For details and planning considerations, see Cross-tenant access in Microsoft Entra External ID.

-Another approach could have been to utilize the capabilities of Azure AD Connect to sync the same on-premises Azure AD credentials to multiple tenants, keeping the same password but differentiating on the users UPN domain.
+Another approach could have been to utilize the capabilities of Microsoft Entra Connect to sync the same on-premises Microsoft Entra credentials to multiple tenants, keeping the same password but differentiating on the users UPN domain.

 Multi-tenant resource isolation

-A new tenant provides the ability to have a separate set of administrators.
-Organizations can choose to use corporate identities through Azure AD B2B collaboration.
-Similarly, organizations can implement Azure Lighthouse for cross-tenant management of Azure resources so that non-production Azure subscriptions can be managed by identities in the production counterpart.
+With a new tenant, you have a separate set of administrators.
+Organizations can choose to use corporate identities through Microsoft Entra B2B collaboration.
+Similarly, organizations can implement Azure Lighthouse for cross-tenant management of Azure resources so that non-production Azure subscriptions are managed by identities in the production counterpart.
 Azure Lighthouse can't be used to manage services outside of Azure, such as Microsoft Intune.
 For Managed Service Providers (MSPs), Microsoft 365 Lighthouse is an admin portal that helps secure and manage devices, data, and users at scale for small- and medium-sized business (SMB) customers who are using Microsoft 365 Business Premium, Microsoft 365 E3, or Windows 365 Business.

-This will allow users to continue to use their corporate credentials, while achieving the benefits of separation as described above.
+This will allow users to continue to use their corporate credentials, while achieving the benefits of separation.

 Multi-tenant architectures with external identity access enabled provide only resource isolation, but don't enable identity isolation.
-Resource isolation using Azure AD B2B collaboration and Azure Lighthouse don't mitigate risks related to identities.
+Resource isolation using Microsoft Entra B2B collaboration and Azure Lighthouse don't mitigate risks related to identities.

 If the sandbox environment shares identities with the corporate environment, the following scenarios are applicable to the sandbox tenant: